linobollansee/the-luxury-blog/README.md

 ![readme/images/luxury-blog-automated-tests.png](readme/images/luxury-blog-automated-tests.png)

-### Python Testing
+### Python PEP 8

-All the project and app Python files listed below were checked with the Code Institute Python Linter at [https://pep8ci.herokuapp.com/](https://pep8ci.herokuapp.com/) and none contained errors except for `luxury/settings.py` As the error is pregenerated code, and the PEP8 guidelines make an exception for extremely long imports, the file did not have to be corrected.
+All the project and app Python files listed below were checked with the Code Institute Python Linter at [https://pep8ci.herokuapp.com/](https://pep8ci.herokuapp.com/) and none contained PEP 8 errors except for `luxury/settings.py` As the errors are pregenerated code, and the PEP 8 guidelines make an exception for extremely long imports, the file did not have to be corrected.

 ```plaintext
 about/__init__.py